m4drat/memplusplus/README.md

     cd build && ctest
     ```

-    Some tests are disabled because they require you to turn off aslr (for example `GcGraphTest.GenerateGraphvizLayout`).
+    Some tests are disabled because they require you to turn off ASLR (for example `GcGraphTest.GenerateGraphvizLayout`).
 This is considered unreliable, but if you still want to run them, you can do it like this:

     ```bash
     cd build && setarch `uname -m` -R ./build/tests/unit_tests --gtest_also_run_disabled_tests